Board of Regents

 Joiner is the Chairman of the National Federation of Independent Business of Georgia, an organization with 8,000 member businesses across the state.
 He serves as a board member for the UGA Entrepreneurship Program, Georgia Chamber of Commerce, and Georgia Workforce Development Board, and he also advises the boards of several start-ups.
 The University of Georgia recently named him as one of its forty most distinguished graduates under the age of forty.

-In 2018, Joiner served on the Finance Committee for Governor Brian Kemp and was also on the Executive Committee of the Kemp Inaugural.
+In 2018, Joiner served on the Finance Committee for Gov. Brian Kemp and was also on the Executive Committee of the Kemp Inaugural.
 In early 2019, he was named the Co-Chairman of the Georgians First Commission.
 He regularly appears in the media discussing business issues and has been featured on Fox News, CNN, and in the Wall Street Journal.

 Joiner and his wife, Katie, and sons live in Brookhaven.
 In his free time, he enjoys traveling and watching college football and basketball.